 Creation of a Coordinated Entry By- Name List

 To ensure every encampment resident is included in the closure, a By Name List (BNL) will be produced of those who are currently residing in the camp.
-This list should be collected over a span of 5 days.
+This list should be collected over the span of the engagement with outreach workers.
 It should be noted the exact dates when the By Name List is gathered.
 There should be consideration of people who are incarcerated, hospitalized or otherwise not there during the time of collecting the BNL.
 Clear boundaries will be set to define the exact location of the camp.
 The Office of Homeless Services will host weekly Encampment Care Coordination calls to maintain consistent communication with service providers and regularly update the BNL.
 Care Coordination calls promote communication and coordination among various organizations providing support in the identified encampment.

 Identifying Housing and Creating Unit List